Getting correct information to younger generation

 The biggest reason?
 As you put it, if your children do not receive it as an email or a text, they are not going to bother to read it.
 Even if they have an on-line subscription, they are going to search for the item they would like to read and skip over the remainder.

-Tri-State Neighbor, among many other farm magazines and papers, provides valuable information and resources for people in agri-business through many fine columns and columnists.
+Farm & Ranch Guide, among many other farm magazines and papers, provides valuable information and resources for people in agri-business through many fine columns and columnists.
 Every two weeks there are tons of articles about everything in the world of agri-business and so much objective, pure information.
-Tri-State Neighbor also provides an online e-edition every issue at tristateneighbor.com where you can get this information, as well as read my column.
+Farm & Ranch Guide also provides an online e-edition every issue at farmandranchguide.com where you can get this information, as well as read my column.
+See page 4 of the e-edition to look for the Your Money section of the paper.

 The problem is this next generation only reads what gets piped into their cell phones or emails.
 This, then, becomes a game of who can pay the most to get the information from their individual searches so that then they can send them down the information path the advertisers choose to lead them.